esib1/GACData_CourseProject/CodeBook.md

 Primary source for description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Description of Data Set Files
-'activity_labels.txt': Ties the class labels with their respective activity name.
+'activity_labels.txt': Ties the class labels with their respective activity name

 'features_info.txt': Details about the variables on the feature vector